 Twenty demonstrators, led by black Rhodesian, Mrs. Sekai Holland, crowded through the front doors of?

-Twenty demonstrators, led by black Rhodesian, Mrs. Sekai Holland, crowded through the front doors of the controversial Rhodesian Information Centre in Sydney on Thursday(29 March) and demanded its closure.
+Background: Twenty demonstrators, led by black Rhodesian, Mrs. Sekai Holland, crowded through the front doors of the controversial Rhodesian Information Centre in Sydney on Thursday(29 March) and demanded its closure.

 But the staff locked themselves in and called the police who ejected the group.